hth313/ladybug/doc/reference.rst

 .. index:: alpha register operations, operations; alpha register

-ALDI _ _
+.. object:: ALDI _ _
-^^^^^^^^

-Append the value from the specified register to the alpha register obeying the current word size, selected base, active sign mode and zero fill flag.
+   Append a register value to the alpha register obeying the current word size, selected base, active sign mode and zero fill flag.

+   .. describe:: Postfix argument

+   A register, or a register indirection to a nibble register.

+   .. describe:: Affected flags

+   None

 .. index:: pause operation, operations; pause

-PSEI _ _
+.. object:: PSEI _ _
-^^^^^^^^^

    Integer pause instruction.
 Works very much like the existing ``PSE`` instruction, but runs with the integer mode active.
 This instruction takes an argument which controls the duration of the pause.

    The length of the pause in seconds is approximately the value divided by 7.
 An argument of 00 behaves as 07 and gives a pause of about 1 second, similar to the built in ``PSE`` instruction.

    When a key is pressed, the pause is restarted.
 The pause length is limited to 64 (about 9 seconds), which is probably longer than you want in most cases.

+   .. describe:: Postfix argument

+   The pause duration, or a register indirection to a nibble register which holds the pause duration.
+Valid range is 0--64.

+   .. describe:: Affected flags

+   None

+.. index:: window, display windows

+.. object:: WINDOW _

+   This instruction makes it possible to view different parts of a number that is too large to show in the display.
+Dots around the base character indicates whether there are digits not shown on either side of the currently shown window.
+This is a non-programmable instruction to make it possible to inspect numbers (literals) in program mode as well.

+   .. describe:: Postfix argument

+   The window number, 0--7.
+The rightmost window is 0, this is also what is shown by default.